MatMatt/parsEO/README.md

 Use the CLI to parse filenames, list available schemas, and assemble filenames from fields.

-The `list-clms-products` subcommand queries the public Copernicus Land Monitoring Service (CLMS) dataset catalog and prints the available product names.
-Use this to discover valid identifiers when working with CLMS filename schemas.

 ```bash
 # Parse a filename
 parseo parse S1A_IW_SLC__1SDV_20250105T053021_20250105T053048_A054321_D068F2E_ABC123.SAFE